John H. Eicher

 John Harold Eicher (March 30, 1921 – June 7, 2016) was an organic chemist, philosopher of science, historian, and author.
 He was a Manhattan Project scientist who worked at Columbia University to develop the first atomic bomb, and taught chemistry at Miami University in Oxford, Ohio, for 37 years.
 Eicher was the author of several chemistry publications and, with his son David J. Eicher, was coauthor of the reference book Civil War High Commands.

 In 2016, Eicher was elected by the State of Ohio to the class of 2016, Ohio Senior Citizens of the Year.
-He taught for Miami University's Institute for Learning and Retirement for many years, and was a teacher for 75 continuous year, with his first assistant teaching role in 1941 in a mineralogy class at Purdue University.
+He taught for Miami University's Institute for Learning and Retirement for many years, and was a teacher for 75 continuous years, with his first assistant teaching role in 1941 in a mineralogy class at Purdue University.

 Early life and education

 The product of German, Swiss, and a small amount of Delaware Native American ancestry, Eicher was born in Dayton, Ohio.
 Eicher's father, Harold Ralph Eicher (1892–1968) was a sales manager and his mother, Myrtle Grace (née Wetzel) Eicher (1894–1989) was a seamstress, public school teacher, and piano and organ teacher.

 Eicher attended Fairview Elementary School.
 Eicher organized a chemical laboratory at his home in Dayton, and practiced chemistry and all aspects of photography with a Leica camera.
 He studied chemistry at Fairview High School, where he was the laboratory assistant.
 There, he placed first in the 1938 district scholarship and fourth in Ohio.

 At Purdue University in West Lafayette, Indiana, Eicher continued his chemistry studies, obtaining a B.S. degree in 1942.
 While an undergraduate, he prepared sulfamic acid, used in the preparation of various sulfa drugs at Johns Hopkins University; he collected scrap iron for the war effort.
 He served as laboratory assistant in mineralogy for the Purdue School of Chemical and Metallurgical Engineering.